SAP/btp-environment-variable-access/README.md

 ServiceBinding binding = DefaultServiceBindingAccessor.getInstance().getServiceBindingByName("some-instance");
 ```

-> NOTE: ``getServiceBinding()`` throws an `IllegalStateException` runtime exception in case there is either no service matching or multiple services found with the same name.
+> NOTE: ``getServiceBindingByName(String)`` throws an `IllegalStateException` runtime exception in case there is either no service matching or multiple services found with the same name.

 ### Service Lookup via Service Name and Plan